 Some evidence even shows that spelt (and other whole grains, as opposed to refined, processed wheat) can help to regulate metabolism, improve circulation, lower blood pressure, and reduce LDL cholesterol levels.
 This is mostly thanks to the presence of dietary fiber that is absent from refined grains, and found in higher concentrations in spelt than in standard or durum wheat flours.

 All in all, spelt flour is a wonderful ingredient to work with and it gives whatever you are baking a delicious texture and taste, from chocolate chip cookies to tarts.
 Try it for yourself in this cake, give our recipe a rating, and comment below telling us what you think about using spelt flour in baking.

 Looking for more tasty rhubarb ideas?
-Then these should tantalize your tongue:
+These should tantalize your tongue:

 - Classic Strawberry Rhubarb Pie